Installation Guide - On-premises

 --no-hooks \

-This section describes how to verify that the Fortanix Armor Kubernetes Operator is successfully deployed and is running correctly within the Kubernetes cluster.
+4. Run the following command to verify that the Fortanix Armor Kubernetes Operator is successfully deployed and is running correctly within the Kubernetes cluster.

 kubectl get pods -n <operator-namespace>

-Ensure all pods are in the Running state.
+Ensure all pods are running.

-7.0 Create ArmorPlatform Resource
+8.0 Create ArmorPlatform Resource and Apply the Configuration

 This section describes how to create an ArmorPlatform custom resource to define the Fortanix CCM platform configuration and trigger deployment of CCM components by the operator.